commerceblock/docs/source/guardnodes/index.rst

 At the end of the service period (as specified in the request) ``sEnd`` the guardnode interface can halt the client chain node (if there is no automatic renewal protocol enabled - see below) and stop responding to service proof requests.

 During the service period specified in the request, the specified proportion of transaction fees generated on the client chain is paid to ``fAddress`` (which is controlled by the coordinator via an HSM).
 This payment occurs *on the client chain* in either a native token, pegged in token or an asset-backed token.
 At the end of the service period, the coordinator determines which of the ticket holders have satisfactorily provided the guardnode service (by timely responses to challenges) and divides the payment ``fAddress`` among the qualifying ticket holders.
 The fee portion is paid to the address of the locked CBT output of the bid/ticket transaction. (it is assumed the client chain will be an Ocean based chain, and therefore have a compatible key/address format to the service chain)

-Once the fee payment is made, the coordinator then issues reputation tokens (REP) to the address of the locked REP output in the bid/ticket.
-The number of reputation tickets issued is proportional to the length of the service interval (one token per day of service).
-The reputation tokens are transferable and fungible.